“Chop Suey!” Lyrics Meaning (System of a Down)

 “Hide your scars” symbolizes the act of masking pain or trauma, both emotional and physical, in order to maintain appearances.

-“Fade away the shakeup” suggests an effort to push past internal chaos, while the question about the keys reflects confusion or frustration.
+“Fade away the shakeup” suggests an effort to push past internal chaos, while the question about the keys shows confusion or frustration.
 This question, seemingly trivial, serves as a metaphor for deeper unresolved issues and communication breakdown.

 Self-Righteous Suicide: Judgment and Sacrifice